 All teams should use the same tooling and have the same permissions to perform tasks.
-If developers are unable to perform certain functions due to a lack of privileges on the application platform, this will create a barrier that requires Devs to rely on Ops to handle certain tasks for them.
+If developers cannot perform certain functions due to a lack of privileges on the application platform, this will create a barrier that requires Devs to rely on Ops to handle certain tasks for them.

 Educating Devs about how the platform environments operate and showing them how their code runs in production will go a long way towards improving system reliability.
-This will lead to shared responsibility for production outages; Devs and Ops will be paged at the same time, and they will work together to resolve the issue.
+This will lead to shared responsibility for production outages; Devs and Ops will be paged simultaneously, and they will work together to resolve the issue.

 3. Create Feedback Loops

 Many modern organizations use Agile software development methodologies as a part of their software development lifecycles.
 Just as SRE and DevOps are closely related, DevOps and Agile are closely related.
 Therefore, certain key Agile practices can also help to create a DevOps culture.
-One such practice is the creation of a feedback loop and ensuring real time communications are optimized.
+One such practice is the creation of a feedback loop.

-Another key part of a feedback loop is providing a way for Devs to file bug tickets with Ops when a problem is found or a new feature is requested.
-There are many software products that can do just that, and the company’s Product and Development teams are probably already using one.
+Another key part of a feedback loop is providing a way for Devs to file bug tickets with Ops when a problem is found, or a new feature is requested.
+Many software products can do just that, and the company’s Product and Development teams are probably already using one.
 Operations should be no exception.